-- State, religious and commercial propaganda (including advertising); - Targeted fake news; - 'Discord bots' (strategically magnifying discord, including trolling algorithms); and - Network incitement of mob violence.
+- State, religious and commercial propaganda (including advertising); - Targeted fake news; - · 'Discord bots' (strategically magnifying discord, including trolling algorithms); and - Network incitement of mob violence.

 Religious minorities are particularly vulnerable to disinformation, and the beliefs of minority communities (including Christians) may be misrepresented, and their communities demonised to instigate violence or legitimise oppression.
-While the rise of digital technology may allow non-state actors to avoid traditional state interference (e.g., through encryption), it also allows such bodies to attack each other - and so may contribute to the persecution of religious minorities.
+While the rise of digital technology may allow non-state actors to avoid traditional state interference (e.g., through encryption), it also allows such bodies to persecution of religious minorities.